The Orkney Nature Experience

 Further down the coast lies a jewel within Orkney’s archaeological crown.
 Skara Brae is the best preserved Neolithic village in Europe and was inhabited before the Egyptian Pyramids were built.
 Lying next to the beautiful beach at Skaill we will hear the soft cooing calls of Eider ducks as they creche their ducklings along the shore.

 On our way back to Kirkwall we will stop off at the RSPB Loons hide, a fantastic wetland where we’ll see Shoveler and Gadwall along the reed bed edge.

-This day will be devoted to a real Orkney speciality and a favourite of both Iolo and Raymond’s – the Hen Harrier.
+This day will be devoted to a real Orkney speciality and a favourite of Raymond’s – the Hen Harrier.
 Orkney can boast to be the best place in the UK to see this spectacular bird of prey and we will sit in the beautiful surroundings of Cottascarth in the moorland hills of the West Mainland to observe them.
-Several pairs make their nests here and if we are lucky we could be treated to one of the most spectacular displays in the bird world – the skydance.
-The silver blue male climbs high, calling as he goes before dropping like a stone, seemingly about to hit the ground before climbing again and repeating the manoeuvre!
+Several pairs make their nests here and if we are lucky we could be treated to one of the most spectacular pieces of behaviour in the bird world – the food pass.
+As the silver blue male flies overhead we might even hear the female call to him before rising from the heather to meet him.

 This is a raptor hot spot and we are likely to see Buzzards on the ridge as well as Merlin, Kestrel, and Short Eared Owls hunting for Orkney Voles in the surrounding fields.
 Orkney’s rich seas support internationally important numbers of Grey Seals and the inquisitive ‘selkies’ will follow our every move along the nearby beach at Aikerness where Arctic Terns dance and float above the turbulent waters.